A fast and precise methodology to search for and analyse strongly lensed gravitational-wave events

 \section{Note on selection effects and astrophysical priors}

-In this work, we do not call $\mathcal{C}^L_U$ the Bayes factor because it does not include selection effects~\cite{Lo:2021nae}.
-It is also sensitive to the intrinsic population properties of binary black holes (mass and spin population), which are not necessarily sufficiently well-resolved to guarantee a robust interpretation of the Bayes factor (see, e.g., Ref.~\cite{Dai:2020tpj}, for a discussion).
-Such selection effects were described in details for the first time in Ref.~\cite{Lo:2021nae} (full treatment of the binary black hole population priors is also given in the reference), and here we briefly summarise some of the results.
-For more details, we refer the reader to Ref.~\cite{Lo:2021nae}, which introduces \textsc{hanabi}, a joint parameter-estimation tool including selection effects and population prior modeling.
+In this work, we do not call $\mathcal{C}^L_U$ the Bayes factor because it does not include selection effects~\citep{Lo:2021nae}.
+It is also sensitive to the intrinsic population properties of binary black holes (mass and spin population), which are not necessarily sufficiently well-resolved to guarantee a robust interpretation of the Bayes factor (see, e.g., ~\citep{Dai:2020tpj}, for a discussion).
+Such selection effects were described in details for the first time in~\citep{Lo:2021nae} (full treatment of the binary black hole population priors is also given in the reference), and here we briefly summarise some of the results.
+For more details, we refer the reader to~\citep{Lo:2021nae}, which introduces \textsc{hanabi}, a joint parameter-estimation tool including selection effects and population prior modeling.

-The Bayes factor, including selection effects~\cite{Lo:2021nae}
+The Bayes factor, including selection effects~\citep{Lo:2021nae}

 where $\dett$ conditions the likelihood with a detection.
+Note that in the unlensed hypothesis, one has $P(\dett | d_1, d_2, \mathcal{H}_{U}) =1$, since a detection has been made~\citep{Lo:2021nae, 2019MNRAS.486.1086M}.
 Selection effects and systematic prior considerations requiring extensive injection studies are outside our study's scope.
 However, there are plans to include them through interfacing our package with \textsc{hanabi}, which accounts for these effects, in the future.